engelberger/p2s/README.md

 ## Features

-- PDF Extraction: Converts a PDF file or an arXiv paper into a markdown file.
+- PDF Extraction: Converts a PDF file or an arXiv paper into a markdown file. 📄
-- LaTeX Translation: Translates LaTeX formulas into plain English.
+- LaTeX Translation: Translates LaTeX formulas into plain English. 📝➡️🗣️
-- Text-to-Speech: Converts the processed text into speech in WAV format.
+- Text-to-Speech: Converts the processed text into speech in WAV format. 🗣️➡️🔊

+## Future Work (TODO)

+- [ ] Support for local inference with [ctransformers](https://github.com/marella/ctransformers) Llama2.
+- [ ] Add support to other TTS options like [Coqui TTS](https://github.com/coqui-ai/TTS).
+- [ ] Improve the user experience in the Colab notebook (better markdown interface).
+- [ ] Save to google drive

 ## Functions
 Here is a brief explanation of the main functions used in the script: